HumanTree92/esx_advancedgarage/README.md

 # About esx_advancedgarage:
-Advanced Garage System for ESX V1 Final, Legacy, &/or EXM - Made by Human Tree92 ([Velociti Entertainment Customs & Wiki]( http://www.velocitientertainment.com/customs/ ))
+Advanced Garage System for ESX Legacy - Made by Human Tree92 ([Velociti Entertainment Customs & Wiki]( http://www.velocitientertainment.com/customs/ ))

 # Creating Issues
 * Check the [Closed Topics]( https://github.com/HumanTree92/esx_advancedgarage/issues?q=is%3Aissue+is%3Aclosed ) & [Wiki]( http://www.velocitientertainment.com/customs/ ) before opening an issue to see if your issue has already been Answered.